mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 - "in this day and age, if your work isn't online, it doesn't exist" (23)
 - Domain: "Social networks are great, but they come and go...If you're really interested in sharing your work and expressing yourself, nothing beats owning your own space online."
 (66)
 - Domain: "The beauty of owning your own turf is that your can do whatever you want with it...You don't have to make compromises."
 (69)
-- Body of work: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work.
-My blog has been my sketchbook, my studio, my gallery, my storefront, and my salong.
-Absolutely everything good that has happened in my career can be traced back to my blog.
-My books, my art shows, my speaking gigs, some of my best friendships—they all exist because I have my own little piece of turf on the Internet."
-(66-67)
 - "The minute you learn something, turn around and teach it to others."
 (117)

 Silence in the age of noise